Learn how you can transition into living the life that you want to live with the ultimate guide "How to Make Your Dreams Come True" Read more

 Pledge $100 or more

 You get three real books to give away to your loved ones, the eBook, as well as a one hour Skype or Google Hangout session on "How to Make your Dreams Come True"

 Also you are Co-founder of "Hack the Gallery" and the "Nyan Cat University" and you are more than awesome.Estimated delivery:Ships anywhere in the world

 1 backer Limited (9 left of 10)

-Local Startup Supporter!
 You get 20 real Books, a custom made 8 by 10 inch unique clay door sign with your name/logo/design delivered personally in the Bay Area of California if accessible with Bike, BART and Caltrain.
 You are Co-founder of "Hack the Gallery" and the "Nyan Cat University" get links on those sites, and I can either give a presentation for your staff/collegues/friends while dropping off the artwork or via Skype/Hangout.
-You are pretty rad!Estimated delivery:Add $5 USD to ship outside the US
+You are pretty rad!Estimated delivery:Ships anywhere in the world

 0 backers Limited (10 left of 10)